Family Time in Ruidoso

 There's plenty to choose from.
 Take Your Pick.

 Ski Apache is known for its beautiful warm weather skiing and snowboarding as the nation’s southern-most continually operating resort, but there is plenty of summer excitement too.
-Fan favorites such as the Wind Rider zip line tour, gondola rides, and endless hiking return this summer while the resort is introducing guided mountain bike tours and picnic basket lunches sure to excite any outdoor enthusiast.
 Here is what travelers can look forward to this summer.

 Take in the breathtaking views of Inn of the Mountain Gods as you glide over the crystal waters of Lake Mescalero.
 Offering parallel cables so riders can enjoy the view side-by-side.